zahramaryam09/zahramaryam09/README.md

 - 👋 Hi, I’m @zahramaryam09 a Computer science student from Pakistan
 - 👀 I’m interested in competitive programming, web and app development
-- 🌱 I’m currently learning web development while focusing on my data structure skills
+- 🌱 I’m currently learning web development and focusing on my data structure skills
 - 📫 How to reach me linkedin: https://www.linkedin.com/in/maryam-zahra-93b80b325/

 <!---